dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 ## Can I just test it?

 Sure, I have a repo for you to see what happens if you run gulp.
-It has BrowserSync and SCSS compiler.

 1. Grab my [repo](https://github.com/dmxt/bootstrap-scss-gulp-starter-kit/tree/master/bootstrap-scss-gulp).
 It's a standard bootstrap CSS + JS, nearly blank index.html, SCSS file and configured gulpfile.js in /gulp/.

-This repo has the following gulp plugins:
+This repo has standard bootstrap CSS and JS, minimal index.html, blank main.scss and the following gulp plugins:
-* BrowserSync (automatically refresh working files in browser on save)
+* **BrowserSync** (automatically refresh working files in browser on save)
-* SASS/SCSS compiler (automatically compiles SCSS to CSS on save)
+* **SCSS compiler** (automatically compiles SCSS to CSS on save).
+It compiles /scss/main.scss to /css/main.css so HTML file can read it.
-* Plumber (prevents gulp crash on SASS/SCSS error)
+* **Plumber** (prevents gulp crash on SASS/SCSS error)

 You can view gulpfile.js to see how it's written out.
 I'm not a greatest coder but it just works.